mwdle/BatchPropertyEditor/readme.md

 # Bulk Property Editor

-An interactive console application that aims to simplify and significantly hasten the process of changing a specific property value in many property or env files at once with just a few keystrokes.
+An interactive console application that simplifies and significantly hastens the process of changing a specific property value in many property or env files at once with just a few keystrokes.

 ## Table of Contents